Kristoffer Polaha: Film and television

 He played detective Travis Burke in Hallmark's mystery television film series Mystery 101 (2019) opposite Jill Wagner.
-The film series included four movies and the first one aired on January 27, 2019.
+The film series included seven movies and the first one aired on January 27, 2019.
 Polaha portrayed Michael Truett in the Christian drama film Run the Race (2019), released on February 22, 2019 by Roadside Attractions.
 The film made $2.3 million in its opening weekend, finishing 10th at the box office.
-In November 2018, Polaha revealed that he will appear in the upcoming film Wonder Woman 1984 (2020).
-Polaha had a minor but notable role as Handsome Man in the superhero film Wonder Woman 1984 (2020) directed by Patty Jenkins.
+In November 2018, Polaha revealed that he will appear in Wonder Woman 1984 (2020), directed by Patty Jenkins; he played the 'host' to the resurrected spirit of Chris Pine's character.
 On July 26, 2019, The Hollywood Reporter announced that Polaha will appear in Hallmark Channel's Christmas-themed television film Double Holiday (2019) opposite Carly Pope.
 In 2020, he had a small role as Courthouse Reporter 2 in Hulu's drama miniseries Little Fires Everywhere starring Reese Witherspoon and Kerry Washington.
 Polaha starred in Hallmark's original Christmas film A Dickens of a Holiday!
 (2021) as Jake Dorsey, famous action star who grew up in Dickens, Ohio.
-Decider gave the film a favorable review by commenting: "This movie is really about Craig’s relationship with Jake—and it’s incredibly rare to see a Hallmark movie put all the heavy emotions on a brother/brother relationship.
-It’s very well done and a smart change of pace."

 Polaha appeared as CIA officer Wyatt Huntley in the science fiction film Jurassic World Dominion (2022), which was a financial success, grossing $1 billion worldwide and becoming the second highest-grossing film of 2022.
+On November 6, 2023, he appeared on the cover of TV Guide magazine alongside actress Bethany Joy Lenz.
+He had a lead role as Kevin Garner in the sci-fi thriller film The Shift (2023), produced by Ken Carpenter.
+The film follows Kevin, who finds himself in a dystopian world confronted by a stranger known as "The Benefactor" who presents him with challenges as Kevin fights to shift realities and return to the woman he loves.
+Filmed in Birmingham, Alabama, the film was released on December 1, 2023.
+Also in 2023, he had a lead role in the Hallmark Christmas movie A Biltmore Christmas opposite Bethany Joy Lenz, playing Jack Huston, an actor from the 1940s, who encounters present time Lucy Collins, played by Lenz, who gets transported to the 1940s through a magical hourglass at the Biltmore Estate in Asheville, NC.

 Books

 In June 2020, Variety reported that Polaha had signed a book deal with Rosewind Books to co-author a series of romance novels with Anna Gomez.
 The first in the From Kona with Love book series, titled Moments Like This, is set in Hawaii and centers on a young woman looking to find herself after losing her career and relationship.
 It was published on February 2, 2021.
-The second book, Where the Sun Rises, is scheduled to be released on March 29, 2022 by Vesuvian Media’s Rosewind Books.
+The second book, Where the Sun Rises, was published on October 11, 2022, by Vesuvian Media's Rosewind Books.

 Polaha plans to produce the books for film and television through his production company Podunk Productions.